hkhoi/Mobile_Game_Analysis/README.md

 To analyse the dataset, we will look at the relationship as below:

-1. Size vs User Rating
+1. Size vs User Rating (Grouped by Genre)
-2. Original Release date vs Size
+2. Original Release date vs Size (Grouped by Genre)
-3. Game Price and In-App Purchase Factor
+3. Game Price and In-App Purchase Factor (Grouped by Genre)
 4. Age Rating Factor